tendermint/tendermint/docs/architecture/adr-042-state-sync.md

 * How is data validated
     * Trust a peer with it's data blindly
     * Trust a majority of peers
-    * Use light client validation to validate any key based on consensus produced merkle tree root
+    * Use light client validation to validate each chunk against consensus produced merkle tree root
 * What are the performance characteristics
     * Random vs sequential reads